shorya-2719/job_seeks_intern/README.md

 * The output at the end is printed out in the desired format.
 For now, I have limited the output to [Job_Title, Job_Overview, Basic_Qualifications].
 We can obviously add more if we desire to.

-* No requests.txt file is needed as all the libraries used in the code are in-buils ones.
+* Requests.txt file is added to install all the depenedent libraries.

 I hope you like and are able to understand the code without any difficulty.Please let me know if there are any other changes that need to be done :).